brianblakely/slapstick-english-translation/README.md

 `SNES9X_LIBRETRO_CORE` remain available for an explicitly managed core.
 Each `report.json` records the runner, core, ROM, and loaded-state hashes plus the complete input schedule.
-The source revision is intentionally frozen to the Snes9x 1.63 build used by the project's checkpoints; recapture every checkpoint before changing that pin.
+The source revision is intentionally frozen to the Snes9x 1.63 build used by the project's legacy checkpoints; recapture those checkpoints before changing that pin.
 Reusing an output directory replaces its prior numbered snapshots, dumps, states, and completion report.

 ## Nix development workflow